sky-shift/skyshift/examples/slurm/slurm_README.md

 A Slurm config can container multiple clusters.
 We provide a full example below.
 ```
-# Name of cluster in Skyflow.
+# Name of cluster in Skyshift.
 my-slurm-cluster:
   # Access config to authenticate into a Slurm node.
   access_config: